dylian94/K8055-C-Sharp-Wrapper/README.md

 ####Adding multiple digital outputs to the queue

 #####Method one:
-You can add many outputs as you want, they are added to the queue in the same order as they are added to the list.
+You can add as many outputs as you want, they are added to the queue in the same order as they are added to the list.
 ````csharp
 kcCommunicator.AddDigitalOutput(new List<DigitalIO>()
 {